-- (3) Exhibit No. - 3.1 The 1983 Restated Articles of Incorporation of the Company, as amended through February 14, 2007 (incorporated by reference to the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2007). - 3.2 By-Laws of the Company (incorporated by reference to the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1993). - 3.3 Amendments to Restated By-Laws of the Company (incorporated by reference to Exhibit 3.1 to the Company's Form 8-K filed on June 8, 2007). - 10.1 1995 Stock Option Plan incorporated by reference from the 1995 Flexsteel definitive proxy statement. - 10.2 1999 Stock Option Plan incorporated by reference from the 1999 Flexsteel definitive proxy statement. - 10.3 Flexsteel Industries, Inc. Voluntary Deferred Compensation Plan incorporated by reference to Exhibit No. 10.5 to the Annual Report on Form 10-K for the fiscal year ended June 30, 2001. - 10.4 Flexsteel Industries, Inc. Restoration Retirement Plan incorporated by reference to Exhibit No. 10.6 to the Annual Report on Form 10-K for the fiscal year ended June 30, 2001. - 10.5 Flexsteel Industries, Inc. Senior Officer Supplemental Retirement Plan incorporated by reference to Exhibit No. 10.7 to the Annual Report on Form 10-K for the fiscal year ended June 30, 2001. - 10.6 2002 Stock Option Plan incorporated by reference to Appendix A from the 2002 Flexsteel definitive proxy statement. - 10.7 Agreement and Plan of Merger, dated as of August 12, 2003, by and among Flexsteel, Churchill Acquisition Corp. and DMI (incorporated by reference to Exhibit 99(d)(1) of Flexsteel Industries, Inc.'s Tender Offer Statement on Schedule TO filed with the Securities and Exchange Commission on August 20, 2003) incorporated by reference to Form 8-K and Amendments No. 1 to Form 8-K, as filed with Securities and Exchange Commission on October 2, 2003. - 10.8 Flexsteel Industries, Inc. 2006 Stock Option Plan incorporated by reference to Appendix C from the 2006 Flexsteel Proxy Statement filed with the Securities and Exchange Commission on October 31, 2006. - 10.9 Employment Agreement dated October 1, 2006 between Flexsteel Industries, Inc. and Donald D. Dreher incorporated by reference to Exhibit 10.1 to Flexsteel's Form 8-K filed with the Securities and Exchange Commission on October 5, 2006. - 10.10 Amendment to Employment Agreement dated June 27, 2008 between Flexsteel Industries, Inc. and Donald D. Dreher incorporated by reference to Exhibit 10.3 to Flexsteel's Form 8-K filed with the Securities and Exchange Commission on June 27, 2008. - 10.11 Flexsteel Industries, Inc. 2007 Long-Term Management Compensation Plan (incorporated by reference to Appendix C to the Definitive Proxy Statement on Schedule 14A filed with the Commission on November 1, 2007). - 10.12 2009 Stock Option Plan incorporated by reference to Appendix A from the 2009 Flexsteel definitive proxy statement. - 10.13 Credit Agreement dated April 14, 2010 between Flexsteel Industries, Inc. and Wells Fargo Bank, N. A. - 10.14 Revolving Line of Credit Note dated April 14, 2010 between Flexsteel Industries, Inc. and Wells Fargo Bank, N. A. - 21.1 Subsidiaries of the Company.
-Filed herewith.

-- 23 Consent of Independent Registered Public Accounting Firm.
-Filed herewith. - 31.1 Certification .
+- 10.2 1999 Stock Option Plan incorporated by reference from the 1999 Flexsteel definitive proxy statement. - 10.3 Flexsteel Industries, Inc. Voluntary Deferred Compensation Plan (incorporated by reference to Exhibit No. 10.5 to the Annual Report on Form 10-K for the fiscal year ended June 30, 2001). - 10.4 Flexsteel Industries, Inc. Restoration Retirement Plan (incorporated by reference to Exhibit No. 10.6 to the Annual Report on Form 10-K for the fiscal year ended June 30, 2001). - 10.5 Flexsteel Industries, Inc. Senior Officer Supplemental Retirement Plan (incorporated by reference to Exhibit No. 10.7 to the Annual Report on Form 10-K for the fiscal year ended June 30, 2001). - 10.6 2002 Stock Option Plan (incorporated by reference to Appendix A from the 2002 Flexsteel definitive proxy statement). - 10.7 Agreement and Plan of Merger, dated as of August 12, 2003, by and among Flexsteel, Churchill Acquisition Corp. and DMI (incorporated by reference to Exhibit 99(d)(1) of Flexsteel Industries, Inc.'s Tender Offer Statement on Schedule TO filed with the Securities and Exchange Commission on August 20, 2003). - 10.8 Flexsteel Industries, Inc. 2006 Stock Option Plan (incorporated by reference to Appendix C from the 2006 Flexsteel Proxy Statement filed with the Securities and Exchange Commission on October 31, 2006). - 10.9 Employment Agreement dated October 1, 2006 between Flexsteel Industries, Inc. and Donald D. Dreher (incorporated by reference to Exhibit 10.1 to Flexsteel's Form 8-K filed with the Securities and Exchange Commission on October 5, 2006). - 10.10 Amendment to Employment Agreement dated June 27, 2008 between Flexsteel Industries, Inc. and Donald D. Dreher (incorporated by reference to Exhibit 10.3 to Flexsteel's Form 8-K filed with the Securities and Exchange Commission on June 27, 2008). - 10.11 Flexsteel Industries, Inc. 2007 Long-Term Management Compensation Plan (incorporated by reference to Appendix C to the Definitive Proxy Statement on Schedule 14A filed with the Commission on November 1, 2007). - 10.12 2009 Stock Option Plan (incorporated by reference to Appendix A from the 2009 Flexsteel definitive proxy statement). - 10.13 Credit Agreement dated June 7, 2011 between Flexsteel Industries, Inc. and Wells Fargo Bank, N. A. (incorporated by reference to Form 8-K filed with the Securities and Exchange Commission on June 9, 2011). - 10.14 Revolving Line of Credit Note dated June 7, 2011 between Flexsteel Industries, Inc. and Wells Fargo Bank, N. A. (incorporated by reference to Form 8-K filed with the Securities and Exchange Commission on June 9, 2011). - 21.1 Subsidiaries of the Company.
+Filed herewith. - 23 Consent of Independent Registered Public Accounting Firm.
+Filed herewith. - 31.1 Certification.
 Filed herewith. - 31.2 Certification.
 Filed herewith. - 32 Certification by Chief Executive Officer and Chief Financial Officer Pursuant to 18 U.S.C.
 Section 1350 as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+Filed herewith.

-Filed herewith. - Management contracts, compensatory plans and arrangements required to be filed as an exhibit to this report.
+Management contracts, compensatory plans and arrangements required to be filed as an exhibit to this report.